-- Delivers engaging keynote presentations to audiences of all sizes around issues of workplace culture and generations (see his most popular programs).
+- Delivers engaging keynote presentations (live and virtual) to audiences of all sizes around issues of workplace culture, generations, and culture-driven growth (see his most popular programs).

 Jamie has been consulting and speaking for organizations since 2001.
 Before that, he worked in the field of international conflict resolution, and he leveraged that experience into a successful management consulting practice, specializing in nonprofit trade associations and professional societies.